Top 5 mistakes I've made as an angel investor

 A startup that keeps missing goals indicates a lack of Product Market Fit.
 This is bad because if the founders aren’t able to reach their goals regarding traction and/or revenue in the first 18 months (standard runway for pre-seed and seed) odds are they will in the next 6-12 months either, which means they will have an even harder time raising the next round.

-Valid reasons2 could be the founders gaining a new insight about the market and want to make a pivot or the venture capital market turning upside down, like it has this past year.
+Valid reasons2 could be the founders gaining new insight about the market and wanting to make a pivot or the venture capital market turning upside down like it has this past year.
 Anything else needs to have a really good explanation to get me to invest again.

-Software based companies are very simple to shut down and if the company clearly is not working out it’s better for both you and the founders to spend both time and money somewhere else.
+Software-based companies are very simple to shut down and if the company is not working out both you and the founders should spend both time and money somewhere else.
 Remember, you want great outcomes!
 Anything else is to be seen as a distraction.

 This might sound cold, but remember that the decision and the implementation of the decision are two separate things.
 You can pass on a round while showing empathy and supporting the founder as they are shutting down what they thought would be their legacy.

-3. Investing in founders that are not passionate about the problem
+3. Investing in founders who are not passionate about the problem

 This is a tricky one and one that can be difficult to spot, other than with the benefit of hindsight.
 But if the founders are not passionate about the problem they are solving, they probably won’t have the stamina needed to take it through the tough times that will inevitably come.

-For me it went something like this.
+For me, it went something like this.
 I met with a group of what I felt were great founders.
-First time founders, sure, but with the right background and complementing skills, who had built a working MVP.
-They and I both thought they had a unique insight and that was what I invested on.
+First-time founders, sure, but with the right background and complementing skills, who had built a working MVP.
+They and I both thought they had a unique insight and that was what I invested in.
 So far so good.

 4. Not thinking hard enough about how big the startup can become